New Zealand

 |

-Known as the capital of sports in Russia and the capital of the Tatar ASSR in the Soviet Union
+Known as the center of Russian sports and the capital of the Tatar ASSR in the Soviet Union

 |